 Why do you need a help desk ticketing system?

-5 benefits of a ticketing system
+7 benefits of using a ticketing system software

 How does a ticketing system work?